 When we got our Goldendoodle, Torre, in late October at age 9 weeks, my first priority was house-training.
 Nature predictably calls on puppies after waking, eating, andplaying.
-For the first month or so, I went out with her every time, giving enthusiastic praise and treats when she finished her business.
+For the first month or so, I went out with her every time, giving enthusiastic praise and treats the moment she finished her business.
 (Presenting a cookie back in the house is too late and too distant.)
 Constant vigilance and rewards have paid off.
 We’re averaging two accidents a week—and just had a full week of zero accidents, despite a long road trip and three hotel stays.
 Woo-hoo!

 When I first caught her chewing on books and electrical cords, I blocked her access to them with pillows and furniture, which seems to have nipped that activity in the bud.
 Then she turned to off-duty shoes, so they all get put away in the closet and we have to remember to keep that door shut.
 Other temptations must be kept out of sight and out of reach, so that counter-surfing doesn’t become a habit.
-Because puppies (and older dogs too) really need to chew, every room she visits has toys and a Himalayan chew, and she gets a couple of hard chew treats after dinner.
+Because puppies (and older dogs too) really need to chew, every room she visits has toys and a Himalayan chew, and she gets a couple of hard (natural) chew treats after dinner.
 When she does manage to get hold of our stuff, I ask her to Drop It (trained by trading for a treat or toy) and redirect her to her stuff.
 Nothing has been destroyed so far.

 Nipping and Scratching